ppfeufer/aa-ma-securegroups/README.md

 I took over Member Audit Securegroups in August 2022 from the original developer who is no longer actively maintaining the app.
-After more than a year and the fact that I have a distinct dislike for Gitlab and original developer didn't want to transfer the PyPi repository to me, I decided it is time to make an actual fork of the app which is now again actively maintained by me.
+After more than a year and the fact that I have a distinct dislike for Gitlab and the original developer didn't want to transfer the PyPi repository to me, I decided it is time to make an actual fork of the app which is now again actively maintained by me.